 Additionally, adding DPT (N,N–Dipropyltryptamine) to the substrate, yielded mushrooms with 4-HO-DPT/4-PO-DPT, whilst adding DiPT (N,N-Diisopropyltryptamine) to the substrate, yielded mushrooms with 4-HO-DiPT/4-PO-DiPT .

-The fundamental route of biosynthesis typically being:
+The fundamental route of metabolism typically being:

 Tryptophan -> Tryptamine -> NMT/DMT -> 4-HO-NMT/psilocin- > baeocystin/psilocybin